strimzi/strimzi-kafka-operator/design/manual-authn-and-authz/README.md

 Alternatively, the end-user can bring own CA for user authentication.
 The CO will accept the CA if the secret exists before the cluster is created.

-### Required changes
+### Required changes to Cluster Operator

-To implement this we will need following changes:
+To implement this we will need following changes in the Cluster Operator:

 * Make sure the Clients CA is used only for client authentication
 * Change the forbidden options to allow end-users to enable or disable Authentication